 The highest incidents of mesothelioma appear to be asbestos insulation workers.
 Approximately six percent of asbestos workers experience some type of respiratory illness or fall victim to mesothelioma.
 Asbestos workers are 300 times more likely than non-workers to be diagnosed with mesothelioma.

 Asbestos removal is highly regulated and people or business that do not follow the regulations are heavily fined.
 The use of asbestos was restricted in 1970’s but workplace exposure still occurs.

 The Symptoms of Mesothelioma

 Mesothelioma is difficult to diagnoses.
 Neither pleura nor peritoneum mesothelioma have symptoms in the early stages.
-Once symptoms do develop they are often mistaken for common illnesses or every day aches and pains.
-Early symptoms include cough, muscle weakness, night sweats, fever, and fatigue.
+Once symptoms do develop they are often mistaken for common illnesses or everyday aches and pains.
+Early symptoms include a cough, muscle weakness, night sweats, fever, and fatigue.
 Unfortunately, early symptoms go undiagnosed or misdiagnosed until further warning signs become apparent from more serious symptoms.
 It is important to see your doctor if you have or develop any of these symptoms if you have also been exposed to asbestos.